 Students cannot use Medical Leave to circumvent or supplant the procedures of the Committee on Discipline (COD), the Committee on Academic Performance (CAP), or the Graduate Academic Performance Group (GAPG).
 A student who faces requirements resulting from actions of the CAP and GAPG or decisions of the COD that are put in place around the time of an approved Medical Leave will need to satisfy those requirements when making a request to return from leave.

 In determining when a student can return, MIT will make an individualized assessment of the student’s medical and academic situation.
 In general, most students who take Medical Leave remain away from MIT for at least one semester.
+Students who take a medical leave during a term will be charged a prorated tuition until the date of their withdrawal.

 A graduate student may take a Medical Leave for a maximum of twelve months, normally comprising two semesters plus one summer.
 Under exceptional circumstances, a graduate student may apply for one additional semester of Medical Leave.
 Extensions of Medical Leave are generally not granted to graduate students who are unlikely to be able to return to satisfactory participation in campus life within an additional semester, with or without reasonable accommodations.